tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 #Intro to Tapis(Agave) Apps
 ---
-Once you have storage and execution systems registered with Tapis(Agave), you are ready to build and use apps.

 ### What is a Tapis(Agave) app?
-A Tapis(Agave) App is versioned, containerized executable that runs on a specific execution system through Tapis(Agave)' Job service.
+A Tapis(Agave) App is versioned, containerized executable that runs on a specific execution system through Tapis(Agave) Jobs service.
 So, for example, if you have multiple versions of a software package on a system, you would register each version as its own app.
-Likewise, if a single code needs to be run on multiple systems, each combination of app and system needs to be defined as an individual app.
+Likewise, if a single application code needs to be run on multiple systems, each combination of app and system needs to be defined as an individual app.
+Once you have storage and execution systems registered with Tapis(Agave), you are ready to build and use apps.

 ### What does Tapis(Agave) Apps service provide?
 Apps service is a central registry for all Tapis(Agave) apps.
 With Apps service you can:
-* list or search
+* list or search apps
-* register
+* register new apps
-* manage or share
+* manage or share app permissions
-* revise
+* revise existing apps
-* view information about each app as version number, owner, revision number in addition to the usual discovery capability
+* view information about each app such as its version number, owner, revision number in addition to the usual discovery capability

-The rest of this tutorial explains in detail about how to package your app, register an app to the Apps service and how to manage and share apps.
+The rest of this tutorial explains in detail about how to package your Tapis(Agave) app and register it with the Apps service.

 ### App Packaging